Does Waxing Reduce Hair Growth? What to Expect in Time

 How Long Does a Brazilian Wax Last?

-Around four to six weeks.
+Around two to six weeks.
 Brazilian waxing targets coarse hair that grows more slowly once pulled from the root.
 At Ted D Bare, services are designed to deliver fast, thorough results that keep clients smooth for longer stretches between appointments.

 You can often make results last longer by sticking to a regular schedule, gently exfoliating a day or two before your appointment and again after 48 hours, and avoiding shaving between sessions.
 Consistency helps keep hairs growing in the same cycle, which leads to smoother, longer-lasting results over time.